ZhangAIPI/Trillion-Tensor/README.md

 utils.py: basic configure
 TensorAlgebra.py: basic tensor algebra operations
 core.py: core implementation of trillion-tensor
-main.py: a test case for trillion-tensor
+main.py: a test case for trillion-tensor    (also the decompress file) generate.py: generate large scale tensors, of which information is suppied by utils.py
+compare.py:  evaluate the performance of our method (L2 reconstruction error)
+compress.py: compress the large scale tensor

+pipeline: write the config in utils.py -> use generate.py to generate large scale tensor -> use compress.py to compress the tensor -> use main.py to decompose the compressed tensor  -> use compare.py to evaluate the performance.

 If you have any problem when running our code, please feel free to concat Zeliang (email: hust0426@gmail.com)

 ## Citation